RKrafty/LSPCA/README.md

 ## Installation

 ### Mac users
-Please visit the link for instructions.
+In structionson how to run the LSPCA package for mac users are provided in <a href="./Help_files/mac_Users_Instructions.md">mac useres instruction file</a>.

 ### Windows users
 The `LSPCA` can be installed dirrectly from GitHub: